MdAdnan21/food-bazaar-app/Readme.md

     - Browse a list of restaurants with images, names, cuisines, delivery time, and cost for two.
 3. **Hover Animations**:
     - Smooth hover animations and dynamic styles enhance the user experience.
+4. **Carousel**:
+    - Add a carousel to display restaurant images form the provied data from swiggy apis.
+Implemented scrolling through button click with useRef hook and custom event listeners on scroll.
+5. **Mock Backend**
+    - Created a mock swiggy backend to bypass swiggy's cors policy.

 ## Upcoming Features

-1. **Carousel**:
-    - Add a carousel to display restaurant images form the provied data from swiggy apis.

 1. **Infinite Scroll**:
     - Implement infinite scroll using the Swiggy update API to dynamically load more restaurants as users scroll down the page.

 2. **User Authentication**:
     - Enable user authentication to allow users to create accounts, log in, and manage their profiles.
 Features like saving favorite restaurants, viewing order history, and managing account settings.

 3. **Location-Based Restaurant Listing**:
     - Use the user's geographical coordinates (longitude and latitude) to provide a list of nearby restaurants.
       This feature will leverage location services to ensure users see the most relevant dining options based on their current location.

 4. **Cart Functionality**:
     - Enhance the cart functionality to allow users to add, remove, and modify items in their cart.
 This will include features like updating quantities, viewing total costs, and proceeding to checkout.

 5. **Additional Filters**:
     - Add advanced filtering options to help users narrow down restaurant choices based on criteria such as rating, cuisine type, delivery time, cost for two, etc.

+6. **Add Toasts**:
+    - Add toast to wherever there is requirement for alert or message is necessary for user

 ## Technologies Used

 - React
+- Node
 - Tailwind CSS
 - FontAwesome for icons
 - React Router for navigation
 - **Swiggy Live API** for fetching restaurant data
 - **Parcel Bundler**: For Efficient bundling of the project for development and production.
+- Redux

 ## Getting Started